Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

 Once \eqref{eq:Sobolev_estimate} holds for some $s\in\Nzero$, it can in fact be shown to hold for every $s > r + 1/p-1$ and $1 < p < \infty$.

-Either way, overdetermined ellipticity offers considerably more flexibility than standard ellipticity; for instance, it allows $A_{1}$ and $A_{2}$ to be of different orders and to be considered separately rather than in conjunction as a ``Laplacian'' operator.
-This is not merely a technical flexibility: in geometric problems, $A_{1}$ is often the actual linearized operator we wish to invert, while $A_{2}$ incorporates compatibility or gauge conditions.
-We shall see this explicitly in the studied examples.
+Either way, overdetermined ellipticity offers considerably more flexibility than standard ellipticity; for instance, it allows $A_{1}$ and $A_{2}$ to be of different orders and to be considered separately rather than jointly as a ``Laplacian'' operator.
+This flexibility is not merely technical: as demonstrated in \secref{sec:opening}, in geometric problems, $A_{1}$ is often the actual linearized operator we wish to invert, while $A_{2}$ incorporates compatibility or gauge conditions.
+We shall see this explicitly in the examples studied below.

 Within our framework, \defref{def:elliptic_pseudo_complex_intro} accommodates two distinct types of elliptic pre-complexes: those based on Neumann conditions (denoted $\NN$) and those based on Dirichlet conditions (denoted $\DD$).
 This nomenclature reflects the fact that these settings generalize the boundary conditions naturally associated with the elliptic boundary-value problems for the ``Laplacians'' in the classical theory.